 Kendall Kerr Pharm.D.
 Candidate, Class of 2025

-Kerr credits the GPA program with making her transition to the Pharm.D. program much easier.
+Kerr credits the GPA pathway with making her transition to the Pharm.D. program much easier.

 “The networking you do as a freshman, through pre-pharmacy and by meeting other students and faculty, has been so beneficial,” she says.
 “Pharmacy school is a huge adjustment from undergrad and knowing so many of my peers through attending the GPA events made a tremendous difference.
 It gave me confidence and helped set me up to be successful.”

-“Seniors get excited about the GPA program as it allows them to solidify their pharmacy pathway through conditional acceptance into the Pharm.D. program before they even graduate high school,” Mellen says.
+“Seniors get excited about the GPA opportunity as it allows them to solidify their pharmacy pathway through conditional acceptance into the Pharm.D. program before they even graduate high school,” Mellen says.